By Township Canada

 Stop there.
 You can convert legal land descriptions directly in Snowflake SQL - no export, no Python script, no broken data lineage.
 Here's how, covering the SQL patterns you'll actually use and the one validation step most teams skip.

-External Function via AWS Lambda — Deploy an AWS Lambda proxy, configure an API Gateway endpoint, and register the function in Snowflake as TOWNSHIP_CONVERT.
-The setup guide walks through every step — Lambda deployment, API Gateway, IAM roles, and Snowflake integration objects.
+Township Canada supports legal land description conversion inside Snowflake through an External Function backed by AWS Lambda and API Gateway.
+Deploy a Lambda proxy, configure an API Gateway endpoint, and register the function in Snowflake as TOWNSHIP_CONVERT.
+The setup guide walks through every step: Lambda deployment, API Gateway, IAM roles, and Snowflake integration objects.
 Most data engineers complete it in under an hour.
-This option suits teams that manage Snowflake in a private VPC with controlled outbound network access.

 Core Conversion Patterns